koding/kdlearn/guides/collaboration/index.md

 improvable: false
 ---
-> type:success
+> type:warning
-> This guide is not complete as the Collaboration feature is still experimental.
+> This guide is not complete as the Collaboration feature is still under development.
+If you run into any issues while using it, please [let us know](mailto:support@koding.com).

 ### What is Collaboration?
 Koding Collaboration allows you to easily and effectively collaborate and share resources with your